 Feel free to email us if you have questions or feedback on Bayesforge.
 We are always looking for suggestions on additional Open Source software to include, and other ways to improve the product.
 Or just reach out to say hello!

-The image is based on Ubuntu Server and free tier eligible i.e. Amazon will allow you to use it for up to a year without a charge as long as you stay within 30 GB of storage volume and use a free tier EC2 instance (currently that is a t2.micro instance which gives you one CPU core and 1GB of RAM).
+The image comes as EC2 hosted Docker container and is free tier eligible, i.e. Amazon will allow you to use it for up to a year without a charge as long as you stay within 30 GB of storage volume and use a free tier EC2 instance (currently that is a t2.micro instance which gives you one CPU core and 1GB of RAM).

 The machine image kicks-off a dedicated Jupyter Instance that runs on port 1955, and we use port 80 for the Apache web server.
 Amazon has the policy that machine images need to be accessible via ssh, which means port 22 also needs to be open.